What you need to gather for the child support worksheet

-If the parent’s share the time equally (each has 50% of the time) then you do not need to do the computation above.
+- If the parent’s share the time evenly (each has 50% of the time) then you do not need to do the math above.

-If you want some estimates of the percentages, rather than completing the calculations above, here are some estimates:
+If you want some estimates of the ratios, rather than completing the additions above, here are some estimates:

-If the non-residential parent has less than 39 hours a week, if is less than 35% and no further calculation is needed.
+If the non-residential parent has less than 39 hours a week, it is less than 35% and no further calculation is needed.

 If the non-residential parent has about 50 hours a week, that is about 45% of the time.